Libertree/peg-markdown/README.markdown

 macro from the `ulem` package is used.
 Add `\usepackage[normalem]{ulem}` to your document's preamble to load it.

+With the `--codeblock` extension, blocks delimited with `~~~` will be considered as code, without the need to be indented.

 Using the library
 =================